Variational Principles in Fang Uniform Spaces: (ZF-AC) approach

-\blemma The generic local inclusions hold: \beq (\forall (x_n), \forall x):\ [x_n \Detends x] \limpl [x_n \Etends x]. \eeq \beq \mbox{ (for each sequence):\ $\De$-Cauchy $\limpl$ $E$-Cauchy. } \eeq \elemma
+\blemma The generic local inclusions hold: \beq (\forall (x_n), \forall x):\ [x_n \Detends x] \limpl [x_n \Dtends x]. \eeq \beq \mbox{ (for each sequence):\ $\De$-Cauchy $\limpl$ $D$-Cauchy. } \eeq \elemma

-Generally, the reciprocal inclusions are not true; because the uniform structure attached to $E$ is strictly finer than the one induced by the generalized metric $\De$.
-The following completion of these facts is available.
+The reciprocal inclusions are not in general true; because the uniform structure attached to $D$ is strictly finer than that induced by the generalized metric $\De$.
+A useful completion of these facts is contained in